direwolf2494/cryptowatch/README.md

 ### Trades
 Returns a market’s most recent trades, incrementing chronologically.
 Each Trade consists of a slice of length four (4).
-The attributes of each index is shown below:

-* `[ ID, Timestamp, Price, Amount ]`
+The attributes of each index is : `[ ID, Timestamp, Price, Amount ]`

 - Argruments: `exch, pair string`
 - Returns: []Trade